JacquelineFlanigan/Movie-Recommendations-for-Microsoft/README.md

 **Ratings of Genres Throughout the Years**

-Sorting through the files above, it was possible to gather and analyze relevant data that would help Microsoft in choosing which movie would be the best to make.
-To see if there were any trending genres in particular that were reoccuringly successful, data from the years 2005, 2010 and 2015 was evaluated.
-The one genre that consitently rated high throughout these years was Drama.
-This is a positive indication that a movie made with a fusion including Drama would be a prosperous type of film since not only was it popular the last fifteen years, but it also was trending in the year 2019-2020.
-It should be metioned however, that in addition to Drama, Adventure did feature heavily as well in the past year.
+According to data gathered from the years 2005, 2010, 2015 and 2019-2020, Drama was the leading genre.
+In addition to Drama, Adventure featured heavily as well in the past year.

 **Run Times**
 ![Average Ratings of Run Times](https://user-images.githubusercontent.com/79724188/120088299-062e9480-c0bd-11eb-9d06-968076cf1ac4.png)